How Does ACLF Make Leaders?

 How does the CLP develop leaders in the API community?

-- Provides opportunities to meet and be inspired by generations of API leaders who made a positive impact in the API community.
+- Participants will have opportunities to meet multiple generations of inspirational API leaders who are making a positive impact in the community.

-- Teaches leadership skills such as public speaking, communication, community development, coalition building and media and integrates equity and social justice that are the foundation of strong communities.
+- The CLP provides expert training by community leaders including executive directors of nonprofits and elected officials in skills such as public speaking, communication, community development, coalition building and media and integrates equity and social justice that are the foundation of strong communities.

-- Provides a group project that benefits a local API organization for participants to apply their leadership skills.
+- Participants complete a group project that benefits a local organization where participants have another opportunity to apply their leadership skills.

-- Provides networking opportunities for participants to meet community leaders and develop mentor-mentee relationships.
+- The CLP provides networking opportunities for participants to meet community leaders and develop mentor-mentee relationships.

 What’s the CLP’s objectives?